-Agosta received his B.A. from Wesleyan University and his Ph.D. from Duke University.
-He did post-doctoral work at Harvard University and at the Francis Bitter National Magnet Laboratory at the Massachusetts Institute of Technology and joined the Clark faculty in 1991.
-Agosta is the Chair of the 3/2 Engineering Program Committee.
+Professor Agosta received his B.A. from Wesleyan University and his Ph.D. from Duke University.
+He completed post-doctoral work at Harvard University and at the Francis Bitter National Magnet Laboratory at the Massachusetts Institute of Technology and joined the Clark faculty in 1991.
+He chairs the 3/2 Engineering Program Committee.

-Charles Agosta, CEO of MachFlow Energy Inc., recently received a grant of $1 million from the Department of Energy.
+Professor Agosta is CEO of MachFlow Energy Inc., and recently received a grant of $1 million from the Department of Energy.

 Current Research and Teaching